Architecture¶

 )

-def create_http_tracker_from_params(params: CheckParams) -> HTTPTracker | None:
+def create_http_tracker_from_params(params: CheckParams | RepositoryParams) -> HTTPTracker | None:

-"""Create tracker based on command parameters."""
+"""Create tracker based on command parameters.

 Dependency Injection Benefits¶